 From traditional holiday-town charm, a world-class art gallery, sandy beaches, a cool café culture and tempting retro shops.
 Margate – ‘The Original Seaside’, is waiting to welcome you

 The internationally-acclaimed Turner Contemporary gallery named after JMW Turner showcases historical and ultra-modern art work.
 Take a walk along the Harbour Arm for stylish spots to eat and drink, and watch the setting sun that inspired many of Turner’s artworks.

 Dreamland, the great British seaside amusement experience with historic rides, classic side shows, and eateries offers an exciting calendar of festivals and events.

 Margate's Old Town rejoices in a cultural vibe - chic eateries, galleries and vintage shops mixed with traditional seaside delights.
 Margate Museum, tells the history of sea-bathing and day-trippers whilst the Tudor House, is thought to be the home of a wealthy yeoman farmer.

 From family-holiday nostalgia, to historic sights, Margate's rich history is everywhere.
-Rediscover childhood toys in the Hornby Visitor Centre.
-Explore the Shell Grotto's subterranean, shell-lined passages.
-Tackle the challenging, 18-hole Strokes Adventure Golf
+Rediscover childhood toys at the Hornby Visitor Centre, explore the Shell Grotto's subterranean, shell-lined passages or tackle the challenging 18-hole Strokes Adventure Golf

 Discover more at www.visitthanet.co.uk